nfagerlund/note_systems/README.md

 You edit shortcuts with a graphical drag-and-drop interface, and ever since I got this stuff working I've been living in terror that I was gonna fumble something important and be unable to get it working again.
 I've gotten too used to modern version control!

-Well, it took me until I was writing this whole thing up, but I _did_ eventually come up with a way to version-control your shortcuts.
+Well, it took me until I was writing this whole thing up, but I _did_ eventually learn how to version-control your shortcuts.

-You can get a shortcut off your phone by opening the editor, hitting the share button, choosing "Share as File", and putting it somewhere that your Mac can get to (probably in iCloud Drive or Dropbox).
-That gets you a `.shortcut` file, which is a "binary plist" with a different file extension.
-You can cleanly round-trip the binary and XML plist formats with `plutil`, and the XML format plays nicely with Git.
+You can get a shortcut off your phone by opening the editor, hitting share, choosing "Share as File", and putting it somewhere your Mac can get to (like iCloud Drive or Dropbox or AirDrop).
+That gets you a `.shortcut` file, which is a "binary plist" with a different file extension. `plutil` can cleanly round-trip between the binary and XML plist formats, and the XML format plays nicely with Git.

 Once the XML is in Git, other people can install the shortcuts by converting them back to binary and airdropping them.
 And on your end, you can make changes as needed in the Shortcuts app and check those changes into version control by sending the updated file over and using it to overwrite the old XML.
 (That's what the `rake decompile` task here is for.
 Also, if some of your shortcuts have user-specific info you don't want to check in, this might be a good time to discover `git add -p`.)